 For employees of organisation: Annex A (see sample here & here)

 Note: Letter of confirmation to be signed by supervisor or employer.

 For self-employed/ freelancers: Annex B (see sample here)

 Note: Letter of confirmation to be signed by hosting organisation

 For credential holders renewing their credentials, the credentials are renewable every three years upon fulfilling the following criteria:

 Specifically, you are required to:

-WSG recognizes that applicants may be rendering their services as an employee of an organization or on a voluntary / pro bono, or self-employed basis with a hosting organization.
-The required verification is summarized below:
+WSG recognises that applicants may be rendering their services as an employee of an organisation or on a voluntary / pro bono, or self-employed basis with a hosting organisation.
+The required verification is summarised below:

 Type of Services Rendered